-understanding the Bible?
-Peter in his day even had challenges understanding the
+Have you ever struggled with understanding the Bible at times?
+Peter, in his day, even had challenges understanding the

 Apostle Paul (2 Pet 3:15-16).
 Nonetheless, Peter did not mishandle the Scriptures